vshymanskyy/wasm2mpy/README.md

 # wasm2mpy

-Convert `WebAssembly` into a `MPY` module and run it dynamically on a Raspberry Pi Pico, ESP8266, ESP32, etc.
+Convert `WebAssembly` binary into a `MicroPython` module and run it dynamically on a Raspberry Pi Pico, ESP8266, ESP32, etc.

 > [!IMPORTANT]
 > **This is purely a Proof-of-Concept, not optimized or ready for actual use.**